haraldrudell/Linux-WPA3-Personal/README.md

 ## Plug the Adapter in

-If it is usb, it should be recognixed by `lsusb` You can monitor how the command output changes in order to detect it
+If it is usb, it should be recognized by `lsusb` You can monitor how the command output changes in order to detect it

 Most other adapters appear using `lspci` In edge cases us `lshw`